container-storage-interface/spec/spec.md

 This RPC will be called by the CO to create a new snapshot from a source volume on behalf of a user.

 This operation MUST be idempotent.
-If a snapshot corresponding to the specified snapshot `name` is successfully cut and ready to use (meaning it MAY be specified as a `volume_content_source` in a `CreateVolumeRequest`), the Plugin MUST reply `0 OK` with the corresponding `CreateSnapshotResponse`.
+If a snapshot corresponding to the specified snapshot `name` is successfully cut and ready to use (meaning it MAY be specified as a `volume_content_source` in a `CreateVolumeRequest`), and is usable from `accessibility_requirements`, the Plugin MUST reply `0 OK` with the corresponding `CreateSnapshotResponse`.

 If an error occurs before a snapshot is cut, `CreateSnapshot` SHOULD return a corresponding gRPC error code that reflects the error condition.